School of Computer Science

 A second course in programming for BCS students, emphasizing problem solving and computational thinking in an object-oriented language.
 Topics include abstraction, mutable data structures, methods, inheritance, polymorphism, recursion, program efficiency, testing and debugging.

 Prerequisite(s): COMP 1005 or COMP 1405.
-Restricted to students registered in the B.C.S. program, combined Honours in Computer Science and Mathematics, Honours Computer Mathematics, and Honours Computer Statistics.
+Restricted to students registered in the B.C.S. program, B.Cyber. program, B.D.S. program, combined Honours in Computer Science and Mathematics, Honours Computer Mathematics, and Honours Computer Statistics.

 Lectures three hours a week, tutorial one and a half hours a week.